Adapting to Misspecification: Setup

 \subsection{Adaptation}

-Minimax procedures are ubiquitous in modern empirical research, perhaps because they place transparent guarantees on worst case risk.
-Sample averages, for instance, are minimax estimators of population means (\citealt{lehmann_theory_1998}, p.
-317; \citealt{bickel_minimax_1981}), while standard maximum likelihood estimators can typically be justified as asymptotically minimax procedures \citep[][Section 8.7]{van_der_vaart_asymptotic_1998}.
-The prescription to use local linear estimation in regression discontinuity designs \citep{imbens_regression_2008} also follows from minimax theory \citep{cheng_automatic_1997,porter_estimation_2003,armstrong_simple_2020}.
-Hence, in settings where it is known that $(\theta,b)\in\mathcal{C}_B$, $B$-minimax estimators provide a natural approach to incorporating prior restrictions into estimation.

-However, researchers are often unwilling to commit to a restricted parameter space $\mathcal{C}_B$, either because they lack appropriate prior information or because their priors differ from those of their scientific peers.
-While one can always report a range of $B$-minimax estimates corresponding to different choices of $B$, distilling this sensitivity analysis down to a single preferred estimate of $\theta$ requires further guidance.
-For such settings, we propose adaptive estimators that yield worst case risk near $R^*(B)$ for all $B$.
-That is, they yield uniformly ``near-minimax'' performance without commitment to a particular choice of $B$.

-How much must one give up in order to avoid specifying $B$?
-Consider an estimator $\delta$ formed without reference to a particular parameter space $\mathcal{C}_B$.
-Relative to an oracle that knows $|b|\leq B$ and is able to compute the $B$-minimax estimator, $\delta$ yields a proportional increase in worst-case risk given by
+Researchers are often unwilling to commit to a restricted parameter space $\mathcal{C}_B$, either because they lack appropriate prior information or because priors differ among their scientific peers.
+Relative to an oracle that knows $|b|\leq B$ and is able to compute the $B$-minimax estimator, an estimator $\estimator$ formed without reference to a particular parameter space $\mathcal{C}_B$ yields a proportional increase in worst-case risk given by